bitnami-labs/sealed-secrets/README.md

 A key can be generated early by passing the current timestamp to the controller into a flag called `--key-cutoff-time` or an env var called `SEALED_SECRETS_KEY_CUTOFF_TIME`.
 Expected format is RFC1123, you can generate it with the `date -R` unix command.

-**NOTE** Sealed secrets currently does not automatically pick up relabelled keys, an admin must restart the controller before the effect will apply.
+### Manual key management (advanced)

+The sealed secrets controller and the associated workflow is designed to keep old sealing keys around and periodically add new ones.
+You should not delete old keys unless you know what you're doing.

+That said, if you want you can manually manage (create, move, delete) *sealing keys*.
+They are just normal k8s secrets living in the same namespace where the sealed secret controller lives (usually `kube-system`, but it's configurable).

+There are advanced use cases that you can address by creative management of the sealing keys.
+For example, you can share the same sealing key among a few clusters so that you can apply exactly the same sealed secret in multiple clusters.
+Since sealing keys are just normal k8s secrets you can even use sealed secrets itself and use a GitOps workflow to manage your sealing keys (useful when you want to share the same key among different clusters)!

-Labelling a secret with anything other than `active` effectively deletes the key from the sealed secrets controller, but it is still available in k8s for manual encryption/decryption if need be.
+Labelling a *sealing key* secret with anything other than `active` effectively deletes the key from the sealed secrets controller, but it is still available in k8s for manual encryption/decryption if need be.

+**NOTE** Sealed secrets currently does not automatically pick up manually created, deleted or relabeled sealing keys, an admin must restart the controller before the effect will apply.

-### Re-encryption
+### Re-encryption (advanced)

 Before you can get rid of some old sealing keys you need to re-encrypt your SealedSecrets with the latest private key).